Online LPN Programs in North Carolina: NC Schools Compared

 How long do LPN programs in North Carolina take to finish?

-North Carolina is like most other states with regard to LPN licensing.
+North Carolina is like most other states regarding LPN licensing.
 Its general requirements include:

 Before you can earn your license, you must first graduate from an LPN program that’s approved by the North Carolina Board of Nursing.
-Programs that are accredited by either the ACEN or NLN CNEA are likely also NC Board of Nursing approved.
-You can check current LPN program state approval status by visiting this North Carolina Board of Nursing website.
+Programs may also be accredited by either the ACEN or the NLN CNEA.

 The last major component of the licensing process is the criminal background check.
-This consists of passing both the state-based and FBI criminal history checks.
-If you’re a North Carolina resident, you can usually complete this by submitting with electronic fingerprint scans through the Live Scan process at your local sheriff’s office.
-If you reside outside of North Carolina, you’ll be mailed a fingerprint card and will need to make arrangements with your local law enforcement agency or department to complete the fingerprinting process.
+This consists of passing both state-based and FBI criminal history checks.
+If you’re a North Carolina resident, you can usually complete this by submitting electronic fingerprint scans through a local law-enforcement office.
+Once you receive your license, it’ll be good for two years.

 Becoming an LPN in North Carolina requires formal education and passing the necessary examinations.
 But what can students expect once these requirements are fulfilled?
 Fortunately, the job outlook is promising for LPNs in North Carolina.
 Nationwide, the growth rate for LPNs is projected at 5.3% from 2022 to 2032, but in North Carolina, the rate is 10%.
 This translates to 1,490 annual job openings for graduates of LPN programs in North Carolina.